-DX is essentially great user experience UX applied to the developer as the end user.
-With the high global demand for API talent and short supply, DX as a focus determines whether or not you earn mind share and engagement.
+DX is essentially a great user experience UX applied to the developer as the end-user.
+With the high global demand for API talent and short supply, DX as a focus determines whether you earn mind share and engagement.

-As a result, major software companies now pair designers with engineering to create faster, more efficient DevOps processes, development life cycles and Command Line Interfaces CLIs.
-We see the positively and widely received adoption of Microsoft’s Visual Studio Code as part of applying UX to software development itself.
+As a result, major software companies now pair designers with engineering to create faster, more efficient DevOps processes, development lifecycles, and Command Line Interfaces CLIs.
+We see the positive and widely received adoption of Microsoft’s Visual Studio Code as part of applying UX to software development itself.

 2. API Design

-Its never too late to start focusing on API Design.
+It’s never too late to focus on API Design.
 Some enterprises, pressured to deliver on product features in tight development cycles, believe that there is no time to become API First.
 The value of starting the next sprint cycle or even research spike with API First can help R&D immediately compare results with the current design.
 Save time and resources by designing the API with all stakeholders such as using Stoplight.

 Every organization will differ based on where they are in the API Maturity Model.
 Jenny Wanger created a workshop called “How Mature are You: A Developer Experience Maturity Model” with a rubric to self-score and create a roadmap to socialize among stakeholders.
 Jenny presented this model at an API Strategy & Practice Conference that remains relevant.